Originally published May 11, 2020.

-When injured victims come to us for help after accidents, they have usually two questions on their minds: how much money are they owed, and how soon can they get it?
-We get it; medical bills wait for no man, and they’re often more than anyone can reasonably afford.
+When injured victims come to us for help after accidents, they usually have two questions on their minds:

-The answers to both of those questions depend on many factors, including the severity of the injuries, the impact the injuries have on the victim’s ability to work, and the insurance companies’ level of cooperation or pushback against our demands.
+The answers to both of these questions depend on many factors, including the severity of the injuries, the impact the injuries have on an injury victim’s ability to work, and the insurance companies’ level of cooperation or pushback against our demands.

 When we build claims for our clients, our primary goal is ensuring that they get fair compensation for what they’ve been through.
-That means collecting plenty of evidence, calculating how much money they’re owed based on their current and estimated future accident-related expenses, and telling the insurance company to pay up.
-The last part involves writing and sending a demand letter, which is a document that outlines exactly how much money our client deserves for everything they’ve experienced.
+A demand letter is a legal document sent to the insurance company that outlines exactly how much money our client deserves for everything they’ve experienced.

 - The cause of our clients’ injuries